onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 technology but we need the wisdom to go with it

-tape script 12.14 twelve point fourteen prepositions one it wasn't an accident she broke it on purpose to what's for dinner
+tapescript 12.14 twelve point fourteen prepositions one it wasn't an accident she broke it on purpose to what's for dinner